 How does the program work?

 Participating parks will have the program for a semester.
-For the program schedule, click Park Voyagers Schedule Spring 2015
+For the program schedule, click Fall Park Voyagers Schedule Register for the program at one of the participating parks.

 The After-School Program